 For the less science inclined (like me) that little bitty phaser put out the equivalent of 771 kg of TNT.
 Now assuming that ray gun is 99% efficient (which puts us firmly into the category of unobtainium, possibly with some handwaving involved as well) then you have waste heat equivalent to 8 kilograms of TNT coming off that phaser.
 Note that I'm leaving the question of how you get that much power in a phaser alone.

-Nonetheless you can have all kinds of fusion powered dinguses running without baking people.
+Nonetheless you can have all kinds of fusion or antimatter powered dinguses running without baking people.

 Back to the ships.
 In the old Digest Group Publications Starship Owner's Manual some nod was made to this.
 The Jump drive was described as a large fusion reactor optimized to produce a lot of power quickly.
 Most of the fuel for jump was used as coolant to keep the ship from melting.
 It made more sense than a Scout ship generating the equivalent of a 450 megaton nuke going off (again I checked the Boom Table, found the energy generated by fusing a kilo of deuterium, multiplied it by 20,000 and then looked up the final result o the Boom Table anyone wants to check my math feel free.)

 This would require about ten thousand times as much hydrogen as the fuel required for a jump 2.
 So not a lot of that hydrogen is being fused or the Heat Radiator elves are awfully busy.
 We're looking at a Traveller ship actually fusing a few hundreds of a percent of their jump fuel.

 (Fortunately Mongoose Traveller straightened us all out by deciding the hydrogen was used to maintain a bubble in jump space keeping the ship and crew intact.
 No more mention of nasty heat.)